nosial/Socialbox-Standard/README.md

 ```

 Here, socialbox is the key, and the value is the URL of the Socialbox instance.
 The client resolves the main domain to
-retrieve the TXT record, which then provides the URL of the Socialbox server.The client uses this URL to establish a
+retrieve the TXT record, which then provides the URL of the Socialbox server.
+The client uses this URL to establish a
 connection to the Socialbox server.
 This process allows the client to dynamically discover the server URL.

 The domain name is usually resolved from a given peer address.